TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event_Related_Module/Extract_Events_and_Data_Window/Functions/README.txt

 %________________________________________________________________________________________
 %% Function to extract event related data as a nchannel x nevents x ntime matrix

+% It is only computed once and the saved in the Data structure.
+Either
+% extracted from Raw or Preprocessed Data and for one event channel.

 % Inputs:
 % 1.Data: Data structure with raw data, preprocessed data, event data and
 % the infio structure with infos about extracted events.
 % 2.
 EventChannel: Name of the event channel you want to calculate the ERD
-% data for; as char; i.e. 'DIN-04' (saved in Data.Info.EventChannelNames)
+% data for; as char; i.e. 'DIN-04' for Intan (saved in Data.Info.EventChannelNames)
 % 3.
 TimeWindowBefore: Time in seconds to take before each event as double,
 % always positive!
 % 4.
 TimeWindowAfter: Time in seconds to take after each event as double,